transientskp/tkp/documentation/source/database.rst

 called tkp; the login and password are both tkp as well.
 On heastro1, the database server is heastro1 or localhost, on CEP ldb001.

-Be warned that this database gets completely wiped and rebuild every
-night: do not save any essential data here!

 Interactive login
 -----------------